The College of New Jersey

 TCNJ is honored to evaluate the applications of our military veterans.
 All eligible military Service members are highly encouraged to receive approval from an Educational Service Officer (ES0) or counselor within the Military Service prior to enrolling at The College of New Jersey.

-Please review this website for more information about the various funding sources available for veterans who attend TCNJ.
+Please review TCNJ’s Veterans website for more information about the various funding sources available for veterans who attend TCNJ.

 Take the next step